 Nursing is a rewarding career path, and many choose it because of the opportunities to help others and make a difference.
 Many also choose nursing for job stability.
 Nurses are in demand, and the field is steadily growing.
 According to Bureau of Labor Statistics, careers in nursing are projected to increase 16% by 2022, much faster than average.
-Nursing careers are plentiful in the country and require several different type of nursing positions.
+Nursing careers are plentiful in the country and require several different type of nursing positions including entry-level positions such as medical assisting.

 There are many nursing career options available beyond a registered nurse.
 Many of these positions are known as advanced practice positions and require more schooling beyond a RN degree program.
 These positions also require specialization courses and certification.
 Although specialization requires more time and school, the rewards and salary are typically worth the extra work.
-Students still looking to finish school should consider the online nursing schools.
+Students still looking to finish school should consider these online nursing schools.

 Below we’ve listed the 12 best nursing careers based on several different factors: median annual salary, work environment and responsibilities, and qualifications to become a particular type of nurse.